tigera-cs/cs-egress-gateway-workshop/modules/eg-per-namespace.md

 3. Enable BGP with upstream routers (Bird) and advertise the Egress Gateway IP Pool
 4. Test and Verify the communication

+## Deploy and Configure Egress Gateway

-## Enable egress gateway support on a per-namespace basis
+### Enable egress gateway support on a per-namespace basis

 Patch felix configuration to support per namespace egress gateway support